-A fourth recommendation to grant planning permission to develop waste treatment infrastructure at Hightown Quarry was issued by planning officials in March 2022.
-The Department for Infrastructure Minister set this recommendation aside and refused planning permission.
-The Minister appeared to give a decision which closed out any appeal with the planning legislation, leaving only the judicial review route open to seek redress.
+A fourth recommendation to grant planning permission to develop waste treatment infrastructure at Hightown Quarry was issued by planning officials in March 2022 but the Minister for the Department for Infrastructure (DfI) Minister set this recommendation aside and refused planning permission.
+This decision was quashed in 2023 and further reports were prepared to update the planning application for residual waste facilities at Mallusk and submitted to the DfI in the autumn.